Complete guide to 5G

 5G stocks: investment tips

-Previous generations of mobile data have been constrained by limitations that simply do not apply to fixed broadband at present.
-A mobile connection simply could not compete in terms of speed, while data restrictions have been a necessary measure to maintain overall quality for all users on the network.
+Before now a mobile broadband connection simply could not compete with fixed in terms of speed, while data restrictions have been a necessary measure to maintain overall quality for all users on the network.

 This is where 5G comes in.
 The new generation of mobile technology brings with it many benefits, but chief among them is that speeds will rival and surpass the speeds of current fixed networks.